-Start your new self-paced and time flexible learning experience with Lecturio now!
-Enhance your clinical skills in infectious diseases diagnosis, perform a world-class physical examination and discover the proper use of the laboratory in infectious diseases.
+Start your new self-paced and flexible learning experience with Lecturio now!
+Enhance your clinical skills in infectious disease diagnosis, perform a world-class physical examination and discover the proper use of the laboratory in tackling all manner of infectious diseases.

 Start your new learning experience now!

 The experience and knowledge that Dr Fisher has to share is invaluable for up and coming health care providers.
 I found it humorous and interesting; however, that in his lectures on infective endocarditis he mentioned women cardiologist as almost an anomaly.
 Something along the lines of... the cardiologists used to be thought of as the jet fighters of internal medicine... and...
 (OMG!) some of these are women now.
 Another lecture on the antimicrobial choice for IE he stated..."like we say...let a man buy the beer!" ....what does that mean & what does that have to do with penicillin?
 I grew up in the south.
 I've never heard this saying.
 Who are "we" and, why does a man have to buy beer?
 I like beer too.

 Focuses on the highlights and omits the extraneous details.
 Felt as though this has helped me master HIV a bit better